gizzmo123456/AMS-Build/dev-notes.md

 | PyCryptodome   | 3.9.8       |
 | (Py) FileLock  | 3.0.12      |

+#
+have a look at 'mpstat' for reporting cpu usage ect. and 'free' for mem usage

 ### Readme update todo:
 - Queue Items (Activities)
   - Finalize dedicated readme